 The traditional Norman attack

 Battle Hill as a battlefield

-Figure 52: Streams flanking the traditional battlefield, northeast to the left and west to the right
+Figure 46: Streams flanking the traditional battlefield, northeast to the left and west to the right

 It is not only that the Normans did not outflank or loop the English line, but the contemporary accounts do not mention they tried.
-We interpret this to mean that wherever the battle was fought it was not possible to outflank or loop behind the English line, which is not the case with any of the troop deployments that have been proposed for Battle.
+We interpret this to mean that wherever the battle was fought it was not possible to outflank or loop behind an open English line, which is not the case with any of the troop deployments that have been proposed for Battle.

 An alternative Battle Hill engagement scenario

-Figure 54: Possible pincer attack
+Figure 48: Possible pincer attack

 A well-fortified enclosed shield wall might have survived intact for six hours, but the English had hardly any time to prepare.
 The only possibility we could come up with was some sort of natural fortification, like a redirected stream or landslip.
 Neither is likely on a ridge crest, but the latter is less unlikely.
 We postulated that a landslip between the stream heads (red line) partially protected the northwest approach.
 Perhaps the English had time to dig a 200m fosse to partially protect the eastern approach (magenta line).
 In this scenario, it is feasible that William might have chosen to attack on the traditional battlefield to the south.

-Figure 56: Tapestry Panel 50
+Figure 50: Tapestry Panel 50

 Then we saw the Time Team Battle of Hastings TV special, with its evidence that the English probably did not camp on Caldbec Hill.
 We had to abandon this alternative engagement scenario.
 That left us back at square one, with no plausible explanation for why the battle might have been fought on Battle Hill and, assuming it was, how it could fit any plausible military tactics of the day.

-Traditional battlefield and the primary sources
+Traditional battlefield and the battlefield clues

 - John of Worcester says that: “the English were drawn up in a narrow place”.

 - Orderic says that the English: “... formed a solid column of infantry, and thus stood firm in the position they had taken".